xyb3rt/physlock/README.md

 The behaviour of physlock is completely controlled via command-line arguments, it does not rely on environment variables.
 It always allows unlocking as root and as a specified user.
-If no username is given, physlock tries to guess the active user by looking at the file permissions of the foreground console device (/dev/ttyX).
+If no username is given, then physlock uses the file owner of the foreground console device (/dev/ttyX).

 The following command-line arguments are supported: